Explanations of the columns

 When some values of the transaction row are modified, the program completes the transaction with the predefined values.
 If these values do not satisfy the user's requirements, these have to be modified in the transaction row.

-The modification of the values in the Exchange rate table have no effect on already entered transaction rows.
-Thus, when the exchange rate in the Exchange rate table is modified, this has no influence whatsoever on already inserted transactions.
+The modification of the values in the Exchange rates table have no effect on already entered transaction rows.
+Thus, when the exchange rate in the Exchange rates table is modified, this has no influence whatsoever on already inserted transactions.

 - When the amount in currency is entered and there is either a Debit A/C or a Credit A/C, and no other values are entered, the program operates as follows: